 Roasted Scallops loving spicy melon and Pancetta “Croccante”

 Pudding of red pepper topped with baked pepper fruit and chips of Ragusano cheese

 Monk fish served with parsley mushrooms

 “MOZZARELLA IN CARROZZA”

-Interpretetion of Carpaccio in love with cardoon, water melon and tuille of pinenuts
+Interpretation of Carpaccio in love with cardoon, watermelon, and tuille of pinenuts

 Roll of Guinea fowl filled with “N’duia” served with marinated red onions and lentils

 Mediterranean “Guazzetto” of fish accompanied by a rosti of rice